 Homeschool is not “school at home.”
 It’s teaching your child whenever and wherever.
 You can instruct your children in whatever blocks of time you can imagine.

 Maybe your kids need to get the wiggles and jiggles out of their system at the park before starting their homeschool day.
-You can take them to the park or let them run around the backyard.
+You can take them to the park— ideally, one with a gate!

 You can frontload their day with an exercise video.